tanveer-sayyed/Experiments/trading/README.md

 Image-3
 ![image](https://user-images.githubusercontent.com/45352897/127315895-f4f2c89f-e1ca-4472-9d54-378d57318187.png)

-Upon prediction the next step is to "maximise" the return by activating a momentum strategy, after a particular threshold is reached.
-This threshold is decided by the algorithm.

 Furture work:
 Based on the slope, the algorithm decides to buy only calls or only puts or both calls and puts (along with their thresholds, calculated by the model).